awslabs/ssosync/README.md

 * `--ignore-groups` works for both `--sync-method` values.
 Example: --ignore-groups group1@example.com,group1@example.com` or `SSOSYNC_IGNORE_GROUPS=group1@example.com,group1@example.com`
 * `--group-match` works for both `--sync-method` values and also in combination with `--ignore-groups` and `--ignore-users`.
 This is the filter query passed to the [Google Workspace Directory API when search Groups](https://developers.google.com/admin-sdk/directory/v1/guides/search-groups), if the flag is not used, groups are not filtered.
 * `--user-match` works for both `--sync-method` values and also in combination with `--ignore-groups` and `--ignore-users`.
 This is the filter query passed to the [Google Workspace Directory API when search Users](https://developers.google.com/admin-sdk/directory/v1/guides/search-users), if the flag is not used, users are not filtered.
+* `--google-customer-id` should be used when assigning admin roles to a GCP service-account.

 NOTES: